core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 ## REMOVE

-A CoAP pub/sub broker MAY allow clientsremove a topics from the broker using the CoAP Delete method on the URI of the topic.
+A CoAP pub/sub broker MAY allow clients to remove topics from the broker using the CoAP Delete method on the URI of the topic.
 The CoAP pub/sub Broker MUST return "2.02 Deleted" if the removal is successful.
 The broker MUST